 Rabat - Casablanca - Marrakech.
 Take in highlights of the imperial city of Rabat this morning, visiting the impressive Chellah - a necropolis and complex of ancient medieval ruins, the Royal Palace and the marble Mausoleum of Mohammed V.

 There's time to enjoy lunch in Rabat before beginning the journey back to Marrakech, stopping in Casablanca en route.
 Providing a sharp contrast to the imperial cities, the modern port city of Casablanca, is the industrial and economic heart of Morocco.
 In this bustling city, visit the famous Hassan II Mosque, which has the tallest minaret and is the third largest mosque in the world.
-The mosque can hold 25,000 worshippers at any one time!
+The mosque can hold 25,000 worshipers at any one time!
 Arrive back into Marrakech for the final night of your holiday.

 Overnight: Marrakech | Breakfast